open-contracting/standard/docs/schema/codelists.md

 ### Media type

-The media type codelist is based on the [IANA Media Types](https://www.iana.org/assignments/media-types/media-types.xhtml) with one additional code for offline documents: 'offline/print'.
-The codelist omits deprecated and obsoleted media types.
+The media type codelist is based on the [IANA Media Types](https://www.iana.org/assignments/media-types/media-types.xhtml) list.
+The media type codelist adds an exceptional code for printed documents ('offline/print'), and omits any media type that is marked as deprecated or obsolete by IANA.

 ```{csv-table-no-translate}
 :header-rows: 1